apache/drill/_docs/query-data/030-querying-hbase.md

                 CONVERT_FROM(t.students.address.zipcode, 'UTF8') AS zipcode
          FROM students;

-    **Note:** Use dot notation to drill down to a column in an HBase table:
+    {% include startnote.html %}Use dot notation to drill down to a column in an HBase table: tablename.columnfamilyname.columnnname{% include endnote.html %}

-        tablename.columnfamilyname.columnnname

     The query returns readable data: